ModelOriented/shapviz/README.md

 For XGBoost, LightGBM, and H2O, the SHAP values are directly calculated from the fitted model.

-[`CatBoost`](https://github.com/catboost) is not included, but see the vignette how to use its SHAP calculation backend with "shapviz".
+[`CatBoost`](https://github.com/catboost) is not included, but see the vignette how to use its SHAP calculation backend with {shapviz}.

 ## Installation